Health Insurance in Cambodia: What You Need to Know in 2025

 Having social security entails getting free treatment at thousands of hospitals, both public and private, including those that have entered into an agreement with the Cambodian government.

-However, the situation should change once the Cambodian government finally implements the Universal Health Coverage by 2030.
+The regulations on health care scheme was introduced only in 2016, aiming to provide health care coverage and a daily allowance to workers in Cambodia.
+However, the situation should change once the Cambodian government finally implements the Universal Health Coverage by 2035.

 Instead of contacting insurance companies individually to get quotes, you can compare many different health insurance plans at once through an insurance comparison website.